OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       applicable with OpenVPN 3, which uses a different execution model.

+--down                Run a script after the tunnel has been torn down.
+                      Running scripts via OpenVPN 3 is not supported, and using this option will display a warning.
+See the NOTES section below for details.

+--down-pre            This is related to when the ``--down`` script is being
+                      run during the disconnection.
+See the NOTES section below regarding script execution in OpenVPN 3.

 --explicit-exit-notify <ATTEMPTS>
                         On exit/restart, send exit signal to remote end.
                         Automatically configured with OpenVPN 3